 Bayer AG (BAYN) Given a a 120.00 Price Target by Sanford C. Bernstein Analysts

 The brokerage currently has a "buy" rating on the stock.
-A number of other brokerages have also commented on BAYN.
+Several other research firms have also weighed in on BAYN.

 Start the conversation, or Read more at AmericanBankingNews.com.